shiqimei/miniGIF/README.md

 ````
 **<p align="center">English | <a href="./docs/README_CN.md">中文</a></p>**

+# Introduction
+[miniGIF](https://github.com/lolimay/miniGIF) is a powerful gif compressor with user friendly cli interface.
+No extra complex functions, focusing on making your gif image become smaller and easier to share with others.

 # Installation

 Go to release page and download the latest version(not source code).
-And you run below commands to move `miniGIF` to user bin directory:
+And you can run below commands to move `miniGIF` to the user bin directory:
 ````
 sudo cp miniGIF /usr/bin
 ````